crudolfs/gatling-realtime-monitoring-aws-cdk/gatling-monitoring/README.md

 ## AWS ECS Fargate build and deployment
 The AWS infrastructure that is needed to run the Gatling solution in the AWS cloud is available in code in the [aws-cdk](../aws-cdk) folder.
-When the stacks are created and the infrastructure is ready, the services can be built and deployed as follows:

-### Build
-#### gatling-runner
-Build and tag the gatling-runner Docker image (execute from within the gatling-runner folder):

-`docker build -t <AWS_ACCOUNT_ID>.dkr.ecr.eu-west-1.amazonaws.com/gatling/gatling-runner .`

-Push the gatling-runner docker image to ECR:

-`docker push <AWS_ACCOUNT_ID>.dkr.ecr.eu-west-1.amazonaws.com/gatling/gatling-runner`

-#### grafana
-Build and tag the grafana Docker image (execute from within the grafana folder):

-`docker build -t <AWS_ACCOUNT_ID>.dkr.ecr.eu-west-1.amazonaws.com/gatling/grafana .`

-Push the grafana docker image to ECR:

-`docker push <AWS_ACCOUNT_ID>.dkr.ecr.eu-west-1.amazonaws.com/gatling/grafana`

-#### influxdb
-Build and tag the influxdb Docker image (execute from within the influxdb folder):

-`docker build -t <AWS_ACCOUNT_ID>.dkr.ecr.eu-west-1.amazonaws.com/gatling/influxdb .`

-Push the influxdb docker image to ECR:

-`docker push <AWS_ACCOUNT_ID>.dkr.ecr.eu-west-1.amazonaws.com/gatling/influxdb`

-### Deployment
+Deploying the gatling AWS CDK app results in creating all AWS infrastructure resources required for this solution.
+By using the asset feature of the AWS CDK this app even builds the local Docker images for the gatling-runner, grafana and influxdb services and pushes these to the Docker registry (ECR).

+### Starting and stopping services
-The services can be deployed, started and stopped with the AWS CLI as follows:
+The services can be started and stopped with the AWS CLI as follows:

 Start:
 ```